mihaelLeskovic/JavaGL/README.md

 - implemented in Java, using LWJGL; implements its own 3D graphics and physics engine
 - offers compatibility for Windows and Linux (tested) and potentially for macOS (untested, but compiled and packaged)

+NOTE:
+- must use jdk 17 or above, older versions are not tested and may break

 HOW TO USE:
 - download relevant plane_simulator_[OS].zip file
 - unpack it